Plaza Sésamo

 The show's set consisted of a typical neighborhood square (or plaza) found throughout the region.
 New Muppets and human characters were created.
 In all, four seasons of Sésamo were filmed.
 The first season resulted in some of the highest ratings in Mexico.
 The fourth season, filmed in 1995, was broadcast in the U.S., making it the first foreign-language co-production shown in the U.S. Studies conducted after the first season of Sésamo showed that it had a demonstrable impact on the educational achievement levels of its young audience.
 Highly significant difference were found in tests about general knowledge, letters, and numbers after children were exposed to the show.
 Significant gains were made in several cognitive and perceptual areas by regular viewers, even in subjects that were not taught by the show.
-Characters from the show participated in campaigns promoting health and nutrition; in 2009, the Sesame Workshop, the organization responsible for the American show, was awarded the "Champion of Health" award by the Pan American Health Organization (PAHO) for its efforts.
+Characters from the show participated in campaigns promoting health and nutrition; in 2009, Sesame Workshop, the organization responsible for the show, was awarded the "Champion of Health" award by the Pan American Health Organization (PAHO) for its efforts.